rpmuller/ePubs/WP1.md

 it is grammatically capable of being correct.

-To return to likeness and unlikeness, it is quite possible, when I perceive two colours simultaneously, for their likeness or unlikeness to be part of the datum, and to be asserted in a judgment of perception.
+To return to likeness and unlikeness, it is quite possible, when I perceive two colors simultaneously, for their likeness or unlikeness to be part of the datum, and to be asserted in a judgment of perception.
 Plato's argument that we have no sense-organ for perceiving likeness and unlikeness ignores the cortex, and assumes that all sense-organs must be at the surface of the body.

 The argument for including likeness and unlikeness as possible perceptive data is as follows.
-Let us assume that we see two shades of colour A and B, and that we judge "A is like B." Let us assume further, as Plato does, that such a judgment is in general correct, and, in particular, is correct in the case we are considering.
+Let us assume that we see two shades of color A and B, and that we judge "A is like B." Let us assume further, as Plato does, that such a judgment is in general correct, and, in particular, is correct in the case we are considering.
 There is, then, a relation of likeness between A and B, and not merely a judgment on our part asserting likeness.
 If there were only our judgment, it would be an arbitrary judgment, incapable of truth or falsehood.
 Since it obviously is capable of truth or falsehood, the likeness can subsist between A and B, and cannot be merely something "mental."
 The judgment "A is like B" is true (if it is true) in virtue of a "fact," just as much as the judgment "A is red" or "A is round."
-The mind is no wore involved in the per- ception of likeness than in the perception of colour.
+The mind is no wore involved in the perception of likeness than in the perception of color.

 I come now to _existence_ on which Plato lays great stress.
-We have, he says, as regards sound and colour, a thought which includes both at once, namely that they exist.
+We have, he says, as regards sound and color, a thought which includes both at once, namely that they exist.
 Existence belongs to everything, and is among the things that the mind apprehends by itself; without reaching existence, it is impossible to reach